MasseyCapstoneGroup5/json-rpc-javascript/README.md

 Run server

-    node index.js
+    node server.js

 ## Example usage

 Post to http://localhost with JSON body

-Setup (must be run before other calls)
+Setup (should be run before other calls)

     {
         "jsonrpc": "2.0",